pradeeptathineni/react-webapp-template/README.md

 To run the express web-server (where we hit APIs).<br />
 Use [http://localhost:3010](http://localhost:3010) to hit various endpoints.
-/hibp -- List of major breaches sourced from HaveIBeenPwned
+/example -- JSON response with a result of colors

 The page will reload if you make edits.<br />
 You will also see any web-server errors in the console.